Email, Calendaring & Collaboration Tools

 Wireless Network Access

 This project, initiated in 2005, involves the gradual deployment of wireless network access across the entire campus.
 Many buildings and communal areas have already been equipped with wireless access points enabling University students and staff to access online information and email using their personal laptops and other mobile devices.
 IT Services invites departments to propose locations within their respective buildings that could be equipped with wireless access points.
 Requests should be made through the Head of Department here.

 More information about Wireless Network Access.

 The project, initiated in 2006, involves the setting up and implementation of a University-wide policy and a support framework for e-learning.
-The ‘Distance & E-Learning Committee' is presently chaired by Dr Saviour Zammit and with representatives from various academic, administrative and support departments advises on all matters related to e-learning at University.
+The ‘Distance & E-Learning Committee' is presently chaired by Prof. Saviour Zammit and with representatives from various academic, administrative and support departments advises on all matters related to e-learning at University.
 IT Services maintains the University Virtual Learning Environment (VLE) platform and supports academic staff & students in using the VLE.
 At present IT Services is evaluating: virtual classroom meeting software, lecture capture systems, e-portfolio software and e-assessment tools.

 More information about E-Learning.